 Board of Directors:

 The Board of Directors shall consist of the Executive Board and one Representative elected from each of the eight Regions of the State, as indicated by attachment # 1 and two Representatives elected from the Membership at Large.
 If there is no candidate available to serve as a Regional Representative to the Board, a representative will be elected from the Membership at Large.
 In addition, there shall be two members representing the Sponsor members of the Association.
-Any Virginia member who is actively serving as an elected officer or board member of the NSPMA is an ex officio member of the VSPMA Board of Directors.

 ARTICLE VI – ELECTION OF OFFICERS AND DIRECTORS

-Election of officers shall be conducted at the annual conference of the VSPMA.
+Election of Officers, Regional Representatives, and Members at Large shall be conducted at the VSPMA Annual Meeting.
+Only full members in attendance at the annual meeting are allowed to vote..
 Terms of office are noted below.

-Nominations for officers will be made by a Nominating Committee appointed by the President with the immediate Past President serving as chairperson of the Committee.
-Members may nominate individuals prior to the Annual Meeting by notifying the immediate Past President of member names for consideration.
-Nominated members must agree to the duties of the office as defined by the By Laws.
+Nominations for Officers, Regional Representatives and Members at Large will be made at the annual meeting.
+Members may nominate individuals and post the names of the nominees on the election notification document prior to voting.
+Each nominee must agree to the duties of the office as defined in the VSPMA By Laws. .

-Regional Representative nominations will take place during the Annual Meeting in conjunction with the election schedule.
-Each nominee will indicate their acceptance of the duties for the position, as indicated in the bylaws, prior to the election voting.
-Regional Representative Board members shall be elected by general membership in attendance at the Annual Meeting.

 Sponsor Representatives shall be appointed by the Board of Directors and affirmed each year.
 In the event of a vacancy, the President shall seek applications and present candidates to the Board of Directors for selection.

 Terms of Office: